 - Have your patient be involved in the process to expedite the approval.

-Prior authorization refers to the process of managing the authorization or agreement given to the payer for approval about a medical service, procedural or drug prescription.
+Prior authorization refers to the process of managing the authorization or agreement given to the payer for approval about a medical billing service, procedural or drug prescription.
 A payer may give its authorization for service and assigns an authorization number that needs to be included on the claim during the submission for payment.
 In order to have a smooth flow in this process, ensuring the correct CPT code is needed.

-How to Improve the Prior Authorization Process?
+How To Improve The Prior Authorization Process?

 The current process is too manual and involves prescribers, payers, pharmacists, and patients in a cumbersome flow of information that may result in delays in treatment and dissatisfaction for all.
 As a result, many are implementing electronic prior authorization solutions to address common issues with the approvals process.
 Electronic Prior Authorization integrates directly with electronic health records (EHRs), enabling healthcare professionals to easily obtain prior authorizations in real time at the point of care.
 This also eliminates time-consuming paper forms, faxes, and phone calls.